Religion and Vaccines

 While there are a few vaccines with components grown in human cells, vaccines themselves do not contain fetal cell materials.
 These rumors began because there are two cell lines that began from fetal material in the 1960s.
 However, these cell lines are completely stable and lab grown.
 No new fetal tissue is needed for the continued stability of these cells, and the cells themselves are not present in any vaccination.

-Please check the links below for statements certain religious organizations have made regarding vaccines and vaccination!
+View information below for statements certain religious organizations have made regarding vaccines and vaccination!

 Hindus have raised no objections to vaccines in India and have high rates of immunizations.
 India has the Universal Immunisation Programme which is a vaccine-delivery platform for children and pregnant women, funded by the central government and implemented by State governments.